Rindis.com

 Posted In: Computer games

-This is the second in a series of reviews of Paradox’s empire management games.
-See the first review here:
+This is the sixth in a series of reviews of Paradox’s empire management games.
+See the earlier reviews here:

 Europa Universalis II: A Tale of Two Europas